-Is your electricity or gas going to be shut off?
+Avoid having your electricity or gas shut off.

 Step 1: Call your utility company.
 PG&E, SDG&E, SoCal Gas and SoCal Edison can offer customers in danger of shut off a payment plan that will allow them to continue receiving service while paying off their outstanding balance.
 IMPORTANT: It is your responsibility as a customer to contact the utility to request payment arrangements.
 The utility will usually offer a minimum of three months, but can extend payments for a longer period of time.